Rise of the Great Wall

-Rise of the Great Wall is a 1986 Hong Kong television series based on the life of Qin Shi Huang, the First Emperor of China and founder of the Qin dynasty.
-The series is one of the biggest productions by ATV.
+Rise of the Great Wall is a 1986 Hong Kong historical television series based on the life of Ying Zheng (Qin Shi Huang), the First Emperor of China and founder of the Qin dynasty.
+Starring Tony Liu as Ying Zheng, the series is one of the biggest productions by ATV.

-Plot
+Synopsis

-The series follows the life of Ying Zheng, the ruler of the Qin state in the Warring States period, who eventually unified China, established the Qin dynasty, and became the First Emperor of a unified China.
-The series also includes a subplot about Jing Ke, an assassin who attempted to take the emperor's life.
+The series follows the life of Ying Zheng, the ruler of the Qin state of the Warring States period.
+He eventually conquers the six major states, establishes the Qin dynasty, and became the First Emperor of a unified China.
+The series also includes a subplot about Jing Ke, an assassin who attempts to kill Ying Zheng.

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.